Morgan Asoyuf

 Morgan Asoyuf (born in 1984, née Green) is a Ts'msyen artist from Prince Rupert, British Columbia.
 She is Eagle Clan from the Lax Kw’alaams community.
 A multidisciplinary artist, Asoyuf works primarily in goldsmithing, jewelry, gem-setting, and engraving.

 Artwork

 Asoyuf has apprenticed with Haida mixed-media artist Richard Adkins and Tsimshian multidisciplinary artist Henry Green.
 She also attended the Vancouver Metal Art School, where she studied under German metalworker Gerold Mueller.

 In 2019, Asoyuf exhibited the photography series Royal Portrait, a series contemplating Indigenous northwest coast ideals and featuring "frontline activists working on issues like climate justice, missing and murdered Indigenous women, and protesting the expansion of the Trans Mountain pipeline."
 The portraits depicted community leaders and activists wearing Asoyuf's fine jewelry, predominantly headdresses, including frontlets, aigrettes, and crowns, made of mixed materials.
 The exhibit was shown at the Bill Reid Gallery in Vancouver from October 2019 until January 2020.

-Asoyuf's work has also been showcased during Vancouver Fashion Week in 2019.
+Asoyuf's work has also been showcased during Vancouver Indigenous Fashion Week in 2019.